About the Museum

 Lee H. Skolnick Architecture and Design Partnership were contracted to design both the Children's Gallery and the Bug Gallery.
 Kubik did the fabrication work.

-We've placed great importance on ensuring the new museum is accessible to all visitors, regardless of ability.
+We've placed great importance on ensuring the museum is accessible to all visitors, regardless of ability.
 This includes several features such as:

 - Public elevators between the two publicly accessible floors, and LRT entrance